Red-Studio-Ragnarok/Alfheim/README.md

 Alfheim aims to be compatible in all scenarios, and if for any reasons a something is fundamentally incompatible, a warning will tell you what is happening instead of crashing with hardly any information.

-Alfheim also has a lot of optimizations of all sizes over [Phosphor] it uses slightly less memory overall.
+Alfheim also has a lot of optimizations of all sizes over [Phosphor]/[Hesperus] it uses slightly less memory overall.

-Alfheim also improves client side performance unlike [Phosphor], by reducing by lighting related block updates by a factor of 27.
+Alfheim also improves client side performance unlike [Phosphor]/[Hesperus], by reducing by lighting related block updates by a factor of 27.
 To improve client side performance, Alfheim also limits how much lighting updates are performed each frame.
-In addition, [Phosphor] unnecessarily forces lights to be updates before each frame which Alfheim doesn't.
+In addition, [Phosphor]/[Hesperus] unnecessarily forces lights to be updates before each frame which Alfheim doesn't.

-Alfheim also fixes more vanilla lighting issues than [Phosphor], here is a list of all fixes and where they come from:
+Alfheim also fixes more vanilla lighting issues than [Phosphor]/[Hesperus], here is a list of all fixes and where they come from:

-Fixed in [Phosphor]:
+Fixed in [Phosphor]/[Hesperus]:
 - Fixes [MC-3329](https://bugs.mojang.com/browse/MC-3329)
 - Fixes [MC-102162](https://bugs.mojang.com/browse/MC-102162)
 - Fixes [MC-116690](https://bugs.mojang.com/browse/MC-116690)